kostya/myc/README.md

 * Compiles to native code via LLVM, QBE, or C.
 * Fast compilation, zero overhead.
 * ~6500 lines in Crystal.
-* Includes mycc: a C subset compiler using mycIR as backend and libclang for C parsing.
+* Includes mycc as POC: a C subset compiler using myc as backend and libclang for parsing.

 ### Why?